Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * Extract the file *selenium.py*
 * Write your Selenium test in Python
 * Add to your tests path the file *selenium.py*
-* Run selenium server from console
+* Run Selenium server from console
 * Execute your test from a console or the IDE

 .NET client driver configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-..
-Someone should resume the whole installation procedure in a
-   list of steps as in previous languages.
+* Download Selenium-RC from the SeleniumHQ `downloads page`_
+* Extract the folder
+* Download and install `NUnit`_
+* Open your desired .Net IDE (Visual Studio, SharpDevelop, MonoDevelop)
+* Create a class library (.dll)
+* Add references to the following DLLs: nmock.dll, nunit.core.dll, nunit.framework.dll, ThoughtWorks.Selenium.Core.dll, ThoughtWorks.Selenium.IntegrationTests.dll and ThoughtWorks.Selenium.UnitTests.dll
+* Write your Selenium test in a .Net language (C#, VB.Net)
+* Run Selenium server from console
+* Execute your test using the NUnit gui or NUnit command line

 Sample Test Scripts
 -------------------